Ramadan, a blessed month for the Muslim community spent praying, fasting and remembering Allah is around the corner.

-It is considered to be one of the highest forms of Islamic worship because abstaining from "earthly pleasures and curbing evil intentions and desire is regarded as an act of obedience and submission to God” [30 Days of Prayer].
+It is considered to be one of the highest forms of Islamic worship because abstaining from earthly pleasures and curbing evil intentions and desires is regarded as an act of obedience and submission to God [30 Days of Prayer].
 It’s also a way to make amends for sins, and mistakes.

 5. Is everyone expected to fast?

-While fasting is absolutely a priority, and something that Muslims take seriously, not everyone is able, or expected, to fast.
+While fasting is a priority, and something that Muslims take seriously, not everyone is able, or expected to fast.
 Those who are exempt include: